FTC-23206/.github/docs/_pond/01d-getting-started.md

 ```

 Once the subsystems are added, they are ready to be operated.
 Since no movement is allowed until the Drive Operation starts, commands are only added on the `onStart` method.

+> If you robot doesn't have dead wheels and an arm, just go ahead and delete the initialization and movement code.
+{: .notice}

 ### onStart